kkumaraix-max/kkumaraix-max/README.md

 👋 Hi, I'm **Kathoju Anil Kumar**
 🚀 **DevOps Engineer | Cloud Automation | Infrastructure as Code**

-I’m a Software Engineer with **9 years of IT experience**, specializing in **DevOps, Cloud Automation, and CI/CD** for the last **4+ years**.
-I build scalable, secure, and automated cloud environments using modern DevOps tooling and Infrastructure-as-Code practices.
+I’m a Software Engineer with 9 years of IT experience, specializing in DevOps, Cloud Automation, and CI/CD for the last 4+ years, building scalable, secure, and automated cloud environments using modern DevOps tooling and Infrastructure-as-Code practices.

 ---